elapouya/python-docx-template/docs/index.rst

    Here is my paragraph
    {%p endif %}

-This syntax is possible because msword consider each line as a new paragraph and ``{%p`` tags are not in the same paragraph
+This syntax is possible because MS Word considers each line as a new paragraph and ``{%p`` tags are not in the same paragraph in the second case.

 Display variables
 .................